 Christmas day, I snuggle next to her on my sofa, grateful for the holiday–thankful for more time.
 Trying to take in each moment, hoping time will not fade these treasured memories.
-She places her frail hand on mine, and I am still…content by the gift of family…wishing I could make this day last forever.
+She places her frail hand on mine, and I am still.
+Contented by the gift of family.
+Wishing I could make this day last forever.

 New Year's Eve, I call her before the stroke of midnight.
 I am disappointed she has chosen to be home alone instead of surrounded by her family.
 For all her feebleness, she is still the most strong-willed woman I have ever known.
 Though I have no doubt, it is why she has lived a full life.
 Our conversation is similar to the many New Year's Eve calls we have made over the years.
 I hang up the phone, acutely aware this is the last New Year's call I will make to her.
 The idea that in a few days, she will know what we know weighs heavy on my mind as I drift off to sleep.
-It felt wrong to celebrate the ushering in a new year, which will bring significant loss.
+It felt wrong to celebrate the ushering in of a new year, with the knowledge it will bring significant loss.